 Applicants must choose only one prospective training/course for their training scholarship application.
 If the applicant is selected as a training scholarship recipient, the applicant is then required to apply to the training/course they selected for their scholarship.
 If accepted, they must officially enroll with the institution or university providing the training/course in order to receive the scholarship.
 Upon receiving proof that the provider has accepted the applicant for the course or training of their choice the Secretariat will work with the recipient and the provider to pay all training/course fees to the institution or university directly on behalf of the training scholarship recipient.

 The IAIM Training Scholarship Program Application includes a Supervisor Agreement Page, which requires candidates to obtain their supervisor’s signature prior to application submission.
 The supervisor, by signing the application, agrees to approve the immunization manager in applying for the IAIM Training Scholarship Program.

-A Training Scholarship Selection Committee will review applications for the Training Scholarship Program.
+The Training Scholarship Selection Committee will review applications for the Training Scholarship Program.
 This committee will be composed of members of the IAIM Governing Council and the IAIM Secretariat.
 Decisions will be made based on the specificity, strength and completeness of the applicant’s answers on their application (i.e., how well the candidate builds his or her case that the course or program in-question can help them in better managing their country’s immunization program).
 Prior to awarding Training Scholarships, the Training Scholarship Selection Committee reserves the right to contact candidates for additional information.
 If awarded, applicant must have/provide proof of an insurance plan that covers medical expenses outside of their country

 “I received an IAIM Training Scholarship Award, but I will be unable to complete the course I enrolled in.
 What are the consequences?”